RackHD/docs/docs/rackhd/microkernel.rst

 .. _workflows: https://github.com/rackhd/on-tasks

 Please send us a note if you think this is incorrect!
-So long as our design contraints are preserved, we are more than open to leveraging existing container technology.
+So long as our design constraints are preserved, we are more than open to leveraging existing container technology.